Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 ### <mark style="background: #BABD00;">When should developers avoid using a serverless architecture?</mark>

 There are cases when it makes more sense, both from a cost perspective and from a system architecture perspective, to use dedicated servers that are either self-managed or offered as a service.

 For instance, large applications with a fairly constant, predictable workload may require a traditional setup, and in such cases the traditional setup is probably less expensive.

 Additionally, it may be prohibitively difficult to migrate legacy applications to a new infrastructure with an entirely different architecture.

 ### <mark style="background: #BABD00;">How does Cloudflare help developers build serverless architectures?</mark>

 [Cloudflare Workers](https://www.cloudflare.com/products/cloudflare-workers/) is a product that enables developers to write JavaScript functions and deploy them at the edge of the Cloudflare network.
-This makes it possible to run application code in a serverless architecture as close to the end user as possible, minimizing latency.
+This makes it possible to run application code in a serverless architecture as close to the end user as possible, minimising latency.

 # <mark style="background: #BABD00;">What is a Message Broker?</mark>

 [Link](https://www.ibm.com/topics/message-brokers)

-A message broker is software that enables applications, systems and services to communicate with each other and exchange information.
+A <mark style="background: #BABD00;">message broker</mark> is software that enables applications, systems and services to communicate with each other and exchange information.

 The message broker does this by translating messages between formal messaging protocols.
 This allows interdependent services to “talk” with one another directly, even if they were written in different languages or implemented on different platforms.

 Message brokers are software modules within messaging middleware or message-oriented middleware (MOM) solutions.
-This type of middleware provides developers with a standardized means of handling the flow of data between an application’s components so that they can focus on its core logic.
+This type of middleware provides developers with a standardised means of handling the flow of data between an application’s components so that they can focus on its core logic.
 It can serve as a distributed communications layer that allows applications spanning multiple platforms to communicate internally.

 Message brokers can validate, store, route, and deliver messages to the appropriate destinations.
 They serve as intermediaries between other applications, allowing senders to issue messages without knowing where the receivers are, whether or not they are active, or how many of them there are.
 This facilitates decoupling of processes and services within systems.

 In order to provide reliable message storage and guaranteed delivery, message brokers often rely on a substructure or component called a [message queue](https://www.ibm.com/topics/message-queues) that stores and orders the messages until the consuming applications can process them.
 In a message queue, messages are stored in the exact order in which they were transmitted and remain in the queue until receipt is confirmed.

 Asynchronous messaging refers to the type of inter-application communication that message brokers make possible.
 It prevents the loss of valuable data and enables systems to continue functioning even in the face of the intermittent connectivity or latency issues common on public [networks](https://www.ibm.com/topics/networking).

 Asynchronous messaging guarantees that messages will be delivered once (and once only) in the correct order relative to other messages.

-Message brokers may comprise queue managers to handle the interactions between multiple message queues, as well as services providing data routing, message translation, persistence, and client state management functionalities.
+Message brokers may comprise of queue managers to handle the interactions between multiple message queues, as well as services providing data routing, message translation, persistence, and client state management functionalities.

 # <mark style="background: #BABD00;">What is a Message Queue?</mark>